 St Pancras’s most famous landmark is of course its 1868 station, and the adjoining Midland Grand Hotel, a wonderful Victorian gothic pile which opened in 1873.
 Having knocked down Euston station (Arch and all) in 1962, and rebuilt it to be as boringly functional as they could, British Rail’s bean-counters decided to do much the same with St Pancras.
 This time, however, the conservationists were ready, and led by poet John Betjeman and codebreaking opera singer Jane Fawcett, launched a campaign to save the station, which was duly listed in 1967, narrowly escaping Euston’s fate.
 A statue of Betjeman now stands on the concourse.

 St Pancras produced an unlikely and unwitting Second World War hero in the form of Glyn Michael, who’d been born into grinding poverty in a Welsh pit town and ended up homeless and destitute sleeping in abandoned buildings around King’s Cross.
 He died in 1943 from ingesting rat poison, possibly deliberately.
 In Operation Mincemeat, an elaborate hoax by British Intelligence (with the borough coroner’s connivance), Michael’s corpse posed as a military officer who’d died in an air crash carrying phoney papers made to fool the Nazis that the Allies were about to invade Greece, as opposed to their real target, which was Sicily.
-So successful was the ruse that the Nazis diverted troops to Greece not only from Sicily, but also from Kursk on the Eastern Front, aiding the Soviet victory there.
+So successful was the ruse that the Nazis not only diverted troops to Greece from Sicily, but also held them back from Kursk on the Eastern Front, aiding the Soviet victory there.
 Glyn Michael was buried in Huelva, Spain, with full military honours.